 - There is no limit to the number of requests you can place but copyright restrictions apply to all requests.
 If a request does not adhere to copyright, it will be cancelled and you will be notified by email.

-- Scans are emailed to you, and are usually supplied within two working days, unless the item is out on loan.
+- Scans are emailed to you, and are usually supplied within two working days.

 Request scans of book chapters

 If you require a chapter from a book that is only available in hardcopy and would like to request a scan: